 Such a terrain would be wrapped and rationalized in the rhetoric of personal responsibility, family and family values, free markets, protection of the unborn, color blindness, rewarding work not dependence, Christian virtues, America for Americans, and restoring America to greatness.

-While you and I might think that this is a risky strategy insofar as it would likely generate major blowback and resistance from the people’s movement, it is one that the Republican right would eagerly pursue if they regain control of the White House and retainin their majorities in Congress in the November elections.
+While this might be a risky strategy insofar as it would likely generate major blow back and resistance from the people’s movement, it is one that the Republican right would eagerly pursue if they regain control of the White House and retain their majorities in Congress in the November elections.
 In a few words, they are eager to roll the dice!

 Which brings me back to Trump.
 If he isn’t a fascist, where does he sit on the political spectrum?
 Trump in my view is a right wing extremist and demagogue.
 He’s not alone however.
 He occupies that space with Ted Cruz, Paul Ryan, and nearly all of the Republican Party leadership.
 Each is a product of the rise and combustible brew of right wing extremism, Christian evangelism, and neoliberalism.
 But what distinguishes Trump from his other mates is his reckless, unreliable, and unpredictable behavior.
 He of the right, but he doesn’t answer to its beck and call.
 A team player he isn’t.
 To make matters worse, he embraces, unlike the other rebels and malcontents on the right, a less than consistent class and political ideology, at the level of rhetoric.
 None of these traits is held in high regard in the elite circles of the Republican Party or capitalist class.
 In short, he’s the Republican Party’s worst nightmare.